DFE-Digital/teacher-cpd-design-history/app/posts/register-for-an-npq/2025-11-05-find-your-workplace.md

 > If we remove the first question, users will be able to find their workplace more easily.

-Users cannot find their workplace from the drop-down list because they did not enter their postcode correctly.
+There’s evidence to suggest that users cannot find their workplace from the drop-down list because they did not enter their postcode correctly.

 12% of users go back to the first question, suggesting that the postcode they provided did not return the desired results.